BhuvanKrishna12/AdaptLLM/README.md

 ## Limitations

-- Fine-tuning currently runs locally — requires a CUDA GPU with 8GB+ VRAM
+- Fine-tuning currently runs locally but requires a CUDA GPU with 8GB+ VRAM
 - 500 row dataset produces style adaptation more than factual improvement
-- Medical demo is for research purposes only — not for clinical use
+- Medical demo is for research purposes only, not for clinical use

 ## Future Work